clokep/relapse/docs/workers.md

 The above endpoints can be routed to any worker, though you may choose to route it to the chosen user directory worker.

-This style of configuration supersedes the legacy `synapse.app.user_dir` worker application type.
+This style of configuration supersedes the legacy `relapse.app.user_dir` worker application type.